dub-flow/veracode-javascript-packager/README.md

 - You can simply run this tool from source via `go run .`
 - You can build the tool yourself via `go build`
 - You can build the `docker` image yourself via `docker build . -t fw10/veracode-js-packager`
+    - `Note`: This would only work on Unix at the moment

 # Run via Docker 🐳